pnpn1212/Node_Guide/Netrum-lite-node/README.md

 > Register a domain here: https://www.base.org/names

 ## Please run the following commands one by one to proceed with registering the node.
-> If you already have an EVM wallet, choose option 2; if not, start with step 1
+> If you already have an EVM wallet, choose option 2; if not, start with option 1
 ### Option 1: Creates a new EVM

 ```